Dmytro-Olshanskyi/Azure-DevOpsCourse/IAM/README.md

 3. **Assign these policies to a resource group and verify their behavior by:**
 ** o Creating a resource without a tag and checking the compliance logs.**
 ** o Creating a resource to validate the automatic tag deployment**

+#### Questions:
+1. Show we use 'Append' action or 'DeployIfNotExists'?